top of page

 Young children who play and read aloud with their parents have an easier time learning to read.
 They build kindergarten readiness skills, such as problem-solving, reasoning and empathy, and are more likely to succeed in all academic subjects.

-Multnomah County Library worked with national experts in educational play design to create "literacy nooks" that work within the small footprint of our libraries.
-These bright, interactive nooks entice families to spend time reading and playing together, building the brain pathways that support literacy.
+Multnomah County Library is working with national experts in educational play design to create interactive early learning spaces in all eight new and expanded libraries.
+Bright, engaging spaces will entice families to spend time reading, learning, and playing together at the library, building the neural pathways that support literacy.

 When parents are at the library, they are exposed to simple read-aloud strategies that they can use to prepare their children for kindergarten, regardless of their own literacy level.